It’s hard to believe, but it’s true, you can actually get paid to test drive new cars.

 Evaluations cover quite a wide range, including Chevrolet dealerships.
 Compensation for very evaluation is $50.

 Similar to above, the evaluations cover a few brands, with BMW and Mazda included.
 You get paid $50 per evaluation.

 The mystery shops commissioned by this company tend to focus on just Toyota dealerships.
 They pay $60 per car dealership evaluated.

 3. Local Dealer Incentives

-I know a Nissan dealerships in my local area that pays out $25 to any prospective driver who like to give the new car a few good rev. Talk about easy money?
+I know a Nissan dealership in my local area that pays out $25 to any prospective driver who likes to give the new car a few good revs.

 In fact, it is not uncommon to see incentives that amount to $100.
 The money is obligation free so it does not compel you to buy that car.

 And how long would it take you to test drive a new car?…

 One hour max maybe? or perhaps less than that.

 A great source to locate such easy money making opportunities is your local newspaper’s classified section.